 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Prostacyclins and prostacyclin receptor agonists are used to treat Pulmonary Arterial Hypertension (PAH).
 Prostacyclins come in many forms.

-They help your blood vessels in the body to open.
-This may help to lower the overall pressure in your blood vessels and decrease how hard your heart has to work.
-Both men and women with PAH can use this type of medicine as long as they have no other medical reasons that would prevent its use.
+They help blood vessels in the body to open.
+This may help to lower the overall pressure in blood vessels and decrease how hard the heart must work.
+Anyone with PAH can use this type of medicine, if they have no other medical reasons that would prevent it.

 Tell your health care team if you: